CCI-MOC/m2/docs/BMI-Installation.md

 ## Installation

-This document describes how to setup BMI
+This document describes how to setup BMI.
+We officially support RHEL and it's variants, but it may also work on ubuntu (Debian) like OSes.

 ### Prerequisite Softwares